gbv/jskos/jskos.md

 **JSKOS** defines a JavaScript Object Notation (JSON) structure to encode knowledge organization systems (KOS), such as classifications, thesauri, and authority files.
-JSKOS supports encoding of [concepts], [concept schemes], and [concept mappings] with their common properties.
+JSKOS supports encoding of [concepts], [concept schemes], [concept occurrences], and [concept mappings] with their common properties.
 Support of [concordances] and [registries] is experimental.

 The main part of JSKOS is compatible with Simple Knowledge Organisation System (SKOS) and JavaScript Object Notation for Linked Data (JSON-LD) but JSKOS can